"Advice for Greenies in a Complicated World"

-Materials & Resources (14 points) -- for the sale, trade, design, and purchase by all those folks inside your building of foods, materials, resources and a vast range of financial products that won't dramatically increase carbon emissions, and that won't also generally entirely devastate forests, rivers, deltas, deserts, agricultural areas, low-income communities, or towns and cities very broadly, in the U.S. and in a very large number of other countries around the entire world.
+Materials & Resources (14 points) -- for the sale, trade, design, and purchase by the people who work inside your building of materials, resources and especially financial products that won't dramatically increase carbon emissions, and that won't also generally entirely devastate forests, rivers, deltas, deserts, agricultural areas, low-income communities, or towns and cities very broadly, in the U.S. and in a large number of other countries around the entire world.

 So get started, Lloyd, and let us all know when the ribbon-cutting ceremony is!

-* LEED (did you remember?) stands for Leadership in Economic and Environmental Do-Right-Already-ism.
-The USGBC also offers a separate certification program--Green Roof for Economic and Environmental Devastation--that's been more popular for corporate headquarters.
-The levels are Certifiable, Silver Spoon, Gold Standard, Executive Platinum, and Quadruple-Quintuple Executive Platinum.
-And this program, too, awards points in five categories, with guidelines on how to e.g. recycle files and memos about how to maximize both your short-term company profits and everyone's shared long-term worldwide environmental costs--all in a sunny solar-heated structure with good air circulation and preferred hybrid-vehicle parking that houses a superb legal team and an excellent PR department and uses water-efficient landscaping and has a herb garden and uses the bike parking religiously and keeps the heat at 62 degrees in her spacious office on one of the three floors for that excellent PR department.
+The USGBC also offers a separate certification program--Green Roof for Economic and Environmental Devastation--that's proven more popular for corporate headquarters.
+The 4 levels are Certifiable, Silver Spoon, Gold Standard, and Executive Platinum, and you can earn the points by doing things such as recycling files and memos about how to maximize your short-term company profits as well as our shared long-term worldwide environmental costs--all in a sunny solar-heated structure with state-of-the-art air circulation and water-efficient landscaping and preferred hybrid-vehicle parking that houses a superb legal team and an excellent PR department and a crack sustainability officer who personally waters the rooftop herb garden and uses the bike parking religiously and keeps the heat at 62 degrees in her spacious office on one of the three floors for that excellent PR department.

 Green Me Up, JJ is an occasional advice column.
 You can e-mail JJ with your burning questions about how to act and think environmentally smart in our complicated 21st-century world.